dwws-ufes/2017-SmartCast/README.md

 Everything should be error-free at this point and if you open Java Resources > Libraries > Maven Dependencies you should see some JARs: primefaces-6.1.jar, bootstrap-1.0.10.jar and jbutler-wp-1.2.4.jar (versions may vary if these components are updated after this tutorial was written).

-If you want, you can delete the choose_remote_name/master branch by right-clicking on it under Marvin > Branches > Remote Tracking at the Git Repositories view and selecting Delete Branch.
+If you want, you can delete the choose_remote_name/master branch by right-clicking on it under Smartcast > Branches > Remote Tracking at the Git Repositories view and selecting Delete Branch.
 Also, it makes sense to delete or to edit the README.md file, which was fetched from the base project and may cause confusion if you send this new project to a GitHub repository...

 You might also want to make sure that the **<wb-module deploy-name="">** tag in .settings/org.eclipse.wst.common.component contains the same name as the context root of your WebApp.
-It may contain a version suffix (e.g., Smartcast-1.2.4), so remove it (e.g., make it Marvin).
+It may contain a version suffix (e.g., Smartcast-1.2.4), so remove it (e.g., make it Smartcast).

+# Testing the application
+To make sure everything is in order before we actually start developing the application, deploy and test it:

+1. Open the Servers view, right-click the WildFly server and choose Add and Remove....
+Move the Smartcast project from the Available list to the Configured list and click Finish;

+2. Make sure the MySQL server is already started, start the WildFly server and open http://localhost:8080/Smartcast/ -- the initial screen should be shown, as in the figure below;